abylaikhanm/abylaikhanm.github.io/_teaching/2014-spring-teaching-1.md

 location: "Bethlehem, PA, USA"
 ---

-I teach over 200 students per semester Python programming and hardware integration, guiding them through hands-on projects with Raspberry Pi and Arduino.
-Each week, I lead lab sessions designed to enhance students' problem-solving skills with Python and help them apply theoretical concepts to controlling self-driving cars using various modules and sensors.
+I serve as the Head Teaching Assistant for a large, project-based engineering course, instructing over 300 students per semester in Python programming and hardware integration.

+• Designed and implemented 8 micro:bit and Arduino lab modules covering embedded systems, sensor integration, and control logic.
+• Coordinate laboratory activities and lead a weekly 40-student lab section focused on hands-on robotics projects.
+• Lead a team of 4 TAs to ensure consistent grading, high-quality instruction, and effective hardware troubleshooting.
+• Continuously improve course materials and lab delivery by incorporating feedback from students and the teaching team.